bwann/homelab/blade.md

 you could cut some them down and use them if you wanted to reuse some of the material.
 I used at least two of the drawers for holding the power supply and switch, so I've opted to use the same acrylic sheets for all 10 blades.

+### CPU fan warning

+Since the height of a blade is limited to about 1.5", there's not a lot of room for big CPU fans here.
+On almost all of my blades I am using Intel Atom processors which have a low TDP and use a passive heatsink with no fan.
+The two older Pentium boards I have do have low-profile Dynatron fans+heatsinks on the CPUs.

 ### Motherboard power